 I recommend that Kentucky Transitions clarify the responsibilities of staff and partners and that the web based system of record keeping be made available to staff members as soon as possible.
 I also recommend that the concept of self-direction be more clearly defined and that marketing efforts be focused upon social workers and facility ombudsmen.
 The final recommendation is that benchmarks be modified so that program-specific goals about Home and Community Based Services expenditures could be adopted to alleviate uncertainty about the effect of Kentucky Transitions on overall Medicaid expenditures.

 Goodin, Amie, "The Implementation of the Kentucky Transitions: A Money Follows the Person Demonstration Grant Program" (2009).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 144.